jyosa/MaPhi/README.md

 ### Other dependencies:

-For the rest of dependencies it is necessary to install CONDA (for python 3.6) and MINICONDA (for python 3.6), please follow the instructions [here](https://conda.io/docs/user-guide/install/linux.html).
+For the rest of dependencies it is necessary to install CONDA and MINICONDA, please follow the instructions [here](https://conda.io/docs/user-guide/install/linux.html).
 To make the changes take effect, close and then re-open your Terminal window. and run the file that comes with MaPhi install_programs.sh

 ```
 $ ./install_programs.sh